stone-zeng/Blindfoldx/README.md

 ## Plugin for Glyphsapp

-This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
-It blackens out everything beyond the xHeight or CapHeight.
-Useful for Spacing and Kerning because the xHeight or CapHeight is what matters most.
+This is a forked version of [Blindfold](https://github.com/Mark2Mark/Blindfold), a plugin for the [Glyphs font editor](http://glyphsapp.com/).
+It covers the boundary of the glyphs.
+Useful for design CJK fonts.

 ### Install